magento/merchdocs/src/getting-started/login-credentials.md

   - /getting-started/for-your-records.html
 ---

-Before you go any further, make sure that you have the information that you need to access the Admin of your store, and your Magento account.
+Before you proceed with setup and configuration, make sure that you have the information that you need to access the Admin of your store, and your Magento account.

 ## Storefront URL